World Lebanese Cultural Union

-World Lebanese Cultural Union (WLCU; Arabic: الجامعة اللبنانية الثقافية في العالم, Al Jami'a al Lubnaniyya al Thaqafiyya fil 'Alam) is an international, secular, non-denominational, non-profit organization, working independently in cooperation with Lebanese emigrants abroad, representing the Lebanese Diaspora in the world.
-WLCU/ULCM has offices in many major centers of Lebanese presence worldwide.
+World Lebanese Cultural Union (WLCU) is an international, secular, non-denominational, non-profit organization, working independently in cooperation with Lebanese emigrants abroad, representing the Lebanese Diaspora in the world.
+WLCU has offices in many major centers of Lebanese presence worldwide.

 1960 - mid-1990s

 The organization, founded in Beirut, Lebanon in 1960 by expats from Mexico led by Jorge Trabulse Hindi, under the name World Lebanese Union and later in 1973 on the name was changed to World Lebanese Cultural Union to promote the cultural aspects of the Lebanese people throughout the world.
 It strives to unite descendants of Lebanese origin and friends of Lebanon into one worldwide organization or union with the aim to promote and preserve Lebanese culture and heritage and to ensure its spirit for generations to come.

 The Lebanese Civil War, deep political and at times confessional differences and Lebanese official government interventions have resulted in resentment and formation of rival groups, although the official historical organization claims it is the only one abiding by WLCU bylaws as amended in 1985 and duly recorded at the Interior Ministry in Beirut.